Shell outpaces peers with profit growth, keeps spending

 The declining oil prices and the prospect of pain ahead have forced companies to review some low-margin projects and increased the urgency of asset sales that have so far cushioned the impact of weaker revenues.

-Shell has so far this year sold $12 billion of assets, including the sale of its downstream Australian business in the quarter, putting it on track to hit a target of $15 billion.
+Shell has so far this year sold $12 billion 7.50 billion British pounds) of assets, including the sale of its downstream Australian business in the quarter, putting it on track to hit a target of $15 billion.

 That compares with $50 billion worth of assets sold or being sold by BP and $40 billion by Total, as majors have come under pressure from shareholders to increase dividend payouts.